george-wood/site/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral fellow in the Institute for Policy Research at Northwestern University.
-My research examines social disparities in public health and criminal justice.
+I am Moore-Sloan Faculty Fellow in the Center for Data Science at New York University.

+My research examines inequalities in public health and criminal justice.
 As part of this work, I evaluate the effects of social programs and interventions that aim to reduce gunshot victimization, police misconduct, and police use of force.
-My work combines field-experiments and natural experiments with large-scale behavioral data.
+My work combines field-experiments with large-scale behavioral data.
 I am also interested in social networks and causal inference.